 The Column Selections card is where users can select the fields they want to appear in their query.
 This card contains the "tree" of fields that are available to be selected.
 After the query is run, each field selected here will be returned as one column of data.

-A selected field will also be added to the Ordering & Sorts and Filtering cards for further manipulation; refer to those topics for more information.
+A selected field will be added to the Ordering & Sorts card, and can be used for Filtering; refer to those topics for more information.

 Selecting Fields

-- In the Column Selections card, expand the field tree to the level of data desired.
+- In the Column Selections card, expand the field tree to reach the desired field.

-- Select the checkbox to the left of the field name to include the field in the query.
+- Select the checkbox to the left of the field name to include it in the query.

 Null Fields